tecnico-sec/Project-Overview-2021_1/README.md

 ### 2.10.2.
 Presence

 The presentations are done by the whole group, in person, on campus, and are transmitted for a remote audience.
-Since this is a formal evaluation, the alternating odd/even week presence rule is overriden.
+**Since this is a formal evaluation, the alternating odd/even week presence rule is overriden.**
+Each group must attend from the beginning of their assigned session and remain for the duration of it.

+Presenters need to be physically present in the lecture room.
+Attendants should connect to the Zoom of the session with their Name and Student number.
+Each student is expected to attend one full session beyond the one where s/he will present.

 ### 2.10.3.
 Presentation archive requirements